darkewaffle/YAGDRSL/documentation/Building Your Character File.md

 ## YAGDRSL SETTINGS
 These are settings that control many aspects of how YAGDRSL works and looks.
 You do not need to include all of them, only the ones you want to use and change.
-The others will simply use a safe, default value.
+The others will simply revert to a safe, default value.
 You can define these inside of GetPlayerSettings by simply typing a line with the setting name, then an equals sign and the desired value.
 ```
 ApplyKeybindScripts = false
 ```